nguyenvinh2/taskmaster/README.md

 This application allows users to retrieve all tasks from the database as well as create edit, and delete each task.

+Users can also upload image to S3 buckets.

 ## API